- Arnold GPU is a beta feature, intended to give users an early look into what is coming and a chance to test Arnold GPU and provide feedback.

 - Please use Arnold Answers if you have any technical problems, questions, or feedback on Arnold GPU.

-Arnold 5.3 includes a beta version of GPU-accelerated rendering.
+Arnold 5.3 and later includes a beta version of GPU-accelerated rendering.
 This beta feature is known as "Arnold GPU".
 Arnold GPU is part of Arnold, so you can choose to render on the CPU or GPU, without changing renderers.
 Arnold GPU is based on the NVIDIA OptiX framework and is optimized to leverage NVIDIA RTX technology.

 The Arnold GPU beta supports a set number of Arnold features, including arbitrary shading networks, SSS, hair, atmospherics, instancing, and procedurals.
 See here for a detailed list of Arnold GPU features and known limitations.